-Notice: Is a constitutionally assured procedural right that must be given to all customers before termination of utility service.
-In addition to being constitutionally required, providing a robust notice to customers ensures that customers are aware that they are delinquent in their payments.
+Notice: Is a constitutionally assured procedural right that must be given to all customers before termination of utility service.83 In addition to being constitutionally required, providing a robust notice to customers ensures that customers are aware that they are delinquent in their payments.
 This not only protects the customer from being disconnected, but it alerts customers of their duty to pay for the utility service.
 Though a minimum level of notice is required before any utility may be disconnected for nonpayment, the length of notice and notice procedures vary widely in different states.
-Typically, notice is given by mail, by posting of the notice at the customer's home, by delivery to the customer, by phone, or, in limited states, by email.
-Some states require that notice be provided in multiple languages.
+Typically, notice is given by mail, by posting of the notice at the customer's home, by delivery to the customer, by phone, or, in limited states, by email.84 Some states require that notice be provided in multiple languages.85

 Limitations on Disconnection: Many states choose to limit the days and times when utilities may disconnect a customer from service.
 Enacting these limitations often protects customers from being disconnected at a time when they would be unable to quickly remedy the disconnection.
-Most states will, at minimum, limit disconnections to business hours on days when the utility is open and available to receive a customer's payment.
-Some states offer more customer protection by allowing disconnection only during limited hours of the business day.
+Most states will, at minimum, limit disconnections to business hours on days when the utility is open and available to receive a customer's payment.86 Some states offer more customer protection by allowing disconnection only during limited hours of the business day.
 If a state requires personal notice before a disconnection, the state may be more lenient with the hours and days on which a disconnection may take place.

-Disconnection and Reconnection Fees: Almost every state explicitly authorizes reconnection fees.

-Reconnection fees are authorized to allow a utility to collect additional payment for the acts of disconnection and reconnection, and the provision of other customer service interactions with the customer prior to the disconnection.
-Reconnection fees are often adopted as a deterrent for customer to reach disconnected status.
-Other states are more protective of certain customers, such as the elderly or low-income customers for whom a fee would prevent reconnection.
-Some states also authorize the collection of a fee for disconnection.
-The fee amounts and procedures for disconnection and reconnection vary among states.
+Disconnection and Reconnection Fees: Almost every state explicitly authorizes reconnection fees.87 such as the elderly or low-income customers for whom a fee would prevent reconnection.89 Some states also authorize the collection of a fee for disconnection.90 The fee amounts and procedures for disconnection and reconnection vary among states.
 The Public Utility Commission, of Ohio provides a Winter Reconnect Order for residential customers under the threat of disconnection or who have been disconnected to file for have their service reconnected or maintained for the winter months.
-Customers filing an order must pay a \$175 fee to retain service and an additional reconnection fee of \$36 to reconnect service.
-Some states, including
+Customers filing an order must pay a \$175 fee to retain service and an additional reconnection fee of \$36 to reconnect service.91 Some states, including